Bedraggled Jeffrey Epstein Pleads Not Guilty to Sex Charges and Stays in Jail—for Now

 “Not guilty, your honor,” he told Judge Henry Pitman.

-The spectators included two women who have publicly accused Epstein in the past, Michelle Licata and Courtney Wild, along with their high-powered attorney, David Boies.
-One wiped away tears while waiting for the hearing to begin.
+The spectators included two women who have publicly accused Epstein in the past, Michelle Licata and Courtney Wild, one of whom wiped away tears while waiting for the hearing to begin.
+Also in the gallery were attorneys representing victims, including Brad Edwards and David Boies.

 Epstein, 66, was flanked by three defense attorneys who sparred with prosecutors over whether he should be released on bail pending trial.